The Bespoke Book Project

 The Lochac Cookbook, 32pp

-This was a special project undertaken to raise funds to support the Known World AS50 Tapestry Tour, which will see Lochac graced with the 100-foot long tapestry and its creator Lady Jadwiga, visiting in March-April AS50.
-(More on that here.)
+This was a special project undertaken to raise funds to support the Known World AS50 Tapestry Tour, to bring the 100-foot long tapestry and its creator Lady Jadwiga to Lochac.
+(The visit was completed in March-April AS50.)
 As part of the fundraising efforts, I hassled, begged, pleaded and threatened lots of people across Lochac to provide me with their favourite recipes, memories of feasts, recommended cooks and so on, and put it all together in a signature for sale at Lochac events.
 Who knows, maybe I'll be able to get another batch for a follow-up volume.

 A Bestiary of Lochac (Crescent Isles edition), 28pp, illustrated